Tasting Notes: Rich, amber liquor with notes of dark chocolate and sweet potato.

-This new style of Chinese organically produced black tea is a worthy addition to the style; its sleek black leaves yield a dark amber infusion, and deep, earthy aroma.
-Produced on a Zhejiang Province farm at 2,400 feet elevation, its rich flavor—with distinct notes of dark chocolate and sweet potato—holds up through a few infusions.
+Keemun Mao Feng's sleek black leaves yield a dark amber infusion, and deep, earthy aroma.
+Its rich flavor with distinctly smokey notes of dark chocolate and sweet potato, holds up through a multiple infusions.

 Black teas are fully oxidized tea leaves that are created by the will of the producer to create a robust and structured cup.
 Bearing this in mind, they are the most likely to become bitter and astringent if over brewed.
 Black tea should be brewed between two and four minutes, according to the style of the tea and your taste, with water just off boil at around 205 degrees.
 Our high quality black teas may be infused multiple times and will yield different expressions in each infusion.